Vision, Mission & History

 Mission Statement

-Each year, the Center impacts hundreds of thousands of local community members through a variety of cultural programs and performances, including the Lantern Festival at Segerstrom Concert Hall with Pacific Symphony, the Mid-Autumn Festival at the Great Park with the City of Irvine, the Lunar New Year celebration at Irvine Spectrum, and many more.
+Each year, hundreds of thousands of local community members and families are positively impacted by our wide range of cultural programs and events.
+These include the Lantern Festival at Segerstrom Concert Hall with Pacific Symphony, the Mid-Autumn Festival at the Great Park in partnership with the City of Irvine, the Lunar New Year celebration at Irvine Spectrum, and many more.